 - Abnormal Hearing – A person with hearing difficulty will not hear the tuning fork sound after it changed from mastoid to pinna.
 Therefore, the bone conduction is more than air conduction, up to twice more than air conduction.
 This is also known as negative Rinne.
 In both the ears, this test is performed.
 This result is shown in the Conductive hearing loss.

 In the case of sensorineural hearing loss, a person will hear the tuning fork by air conduction.
 However, after that sound, an individual will not hear any further sound through bone conduction.

 This pattern is similar to normal hearing.
 Therefore, air conduction will be more than bone conduction.
 However, it will not be twice.
 This is all about Rinne’s false positive.

 Weber’s Test Results

-Whereas in the sensorineural deafness, the normal inner ear picks the sound up through the skull bone.
-And the sound will be heard louder than in the normal ear.
+Whereas in the sensorineural deafness, the normal inner ear picks the sound through the skull bone and the sound is heard louder than in the normal ear.

 The Rennin and Weber test is used to diagnose the unilateral hearing loss.
 They are easy to perform with tuning forks via a specialist.
 As soon as you see the sign of hearing loss.
 Concerned your doctor for further process.